FREQUENTLY ASKED QUESTIONS

 ABOUT REC BASKETBALL

-Below are some common questions, mainly dealing with Grade 3-8 leagues.
+Below are some common questions.
 Additional information about the rec basketball program can be found at the Parks & Rec website.
-Note that the schedule information is for the 2017-18 season only.
-It is likely to change for 2018-19.

-Q: What days are the practices and games for Grades 3-8?
+Q: What days are the practices and games for Grades 3-8 and high school?

-A: For the 2017-18 season, all grades play games on Saturdays except Grade 3 boys (Sundays).
-For practices, every team in a grade practices on the same night.
-Here is the detailed schedule (subject to change based on gym availability, the number of players and coaches that sign up, and other factors).
+A: For the 2018-19 season, all teams in Grades 3-8 will play games on Saturday afternoons.
+The tentative practice schedule -- subject to change based on gym availability, the number of players and coaches that sign up, and other factors -- is as follows.

-Grade 3 boys teams will practice on Friday nights and play games on Sunday mornings/early afternoons.
+Grade 3 boys will practice on Friday nights.

-Grade 7/8 girls teams will practice on Wednesday nights and play games on Saturday afternoons.
+High schoolers will practice on Monday nights and have games on Sunday afternoons.

 Q: My child cannot practice on the day his grade was assigned.
 Can we request a different practice day?